cyberthal/treefactor-docs/Doc/Customization.md

 Inbox.org template - keep transit heading level consistent!
 ====

-tro-refile(-up) creates a file Inbox.org when refiling a heading to a directory that doesn't already have one.
-It inserts a template into the new Inbox.org file.
-You can modify this template via the Customization option "Tro Inbox File Header".
+treefactor-throw and treefactor-up create a file Inbox.org when refiling a heading to a directory that doesn't already have one.
+They insert a template into the new Inbox.org file.
+You can modify this template via the Customization option "Treefactor Inbox File Header".

 The default value assumes that you will always use level-four headings for blind inter-file refiling.
 It creates a level-three heading to act as a parent for these level-four headings.